Aloysius Pang dies in SAF training accident: What we know so far

 Defence Minister Ng Eng Hen added in a Facebook post that Pang's condition was "very serious", and that he needed artificial life support for his lungs, kidneys and heart.

-Despite surgeons' attempts to repair his damaged organs, CFC (NS) Pang succumbed to his injuries.
+Despite surgeons' attempts to repair his damaged organs, Pang succumbed to his injuries.

 WHAT HAPPENS NOW?